-Most common in Built-Up-Roofs (BUR) and modified bituminous flat roofing systems - it usually occurs between layers of felts or between felts and substrate.
-It is a raised contained swelling and feels spongy when pressed.
+Most common in Built-Up-Roofs (BUR) and modified bituminous roof systems - it usually occurs between layers of felts or substrate.
+It is a raised contained swelling and feels spongy.
 Entrapment of air causes movements when temperature rises and separates the felts.

 Also referred to as “wrinkling and buckling”.
-Ridging occurs in bituminous roofing.
 It is normally found above joints of insulation.
 Ridges are usually narrow and long.
-Ridging is a result of interior moisture condensing on underside of felts.
+Ridging is a result of interior moisture condensing on underside.
 Ridges and wrinkles on single-ply loose laid membrane may be found around drain areas and protrusions.
 This may be caused by inadequate attachment of single ply membrane or un-flexible flashing, which has a memory of its original shape.